 Cardio keeps your heart rate up and extends your endurance.
 Running, for example, is a great exercise for the keto diet because its moderate intensity makes your ketogenic diet less troublesome.
 It’s also a quick ketosis trigger.

-Ketosis is the body’s process of using fat instead of carbs as fuel for your exercises.
-This often happens a few days into a keto diet once the body empties its carb reserves.
+Ketosis is the body’s process of using fat instead of carbs as fuel for your exercises and usually happens a few days into a keto diet.
 How do you know if you’re in ketosis?
 A good indication is your exercise time.
 If you find that you can last for a longer period of time, then it means ketosis has activated and your body is using excess fat as fuel.

 That’s why running is one of the best exercises when you’re on a keto diet.
 Once ketosis kicks in, you’ll run longer and farther.
 This helps you burn more fat than expected over a period of time.